BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 The `leaf` case can be discriminated from other Envelope case arms by the fact that it is the only one that is tagged using `#6.24`.

-To preserve deterministic encoding, authors of application-level data formats based on Envelope MUST only encode CBOR in the `leaf` case that conforms to dCBOR {{DCBOR}}.
+To preserve deterministic encoding, authors of application-level data formats based on Envelope MUST only encode CBOR that conforms to dCBOR {{DCBOR}} in the `leaf` case.
 Care must be taken to ensure that leaf CBOR follows best practices for deterministic encoding, such as clearly specifying when tags for nested structures MUST or MUST NOT be used.

 ## Elided Case Format